stevetsa/awesome-microbes/README.md

 ### Other resources
 [Awesome-cornonavirus](https://github.com/soroushchehresa/awesome-coronavirus).

 [COVID-19 Open Research Dataset Challenge (CORD-19)](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) - In response to the COVID-19 pandemic, the White House and a coalition of leading research groups have prepared the COVID-19 Open Research Dataset (CORD-19).
 CORD-19 is a resource of over 44,000 scholarly articles, including over 29,000 with full text, about COVID-19, SARS-CoV-2, and related coronaviruses...
 We are issuing a call to action to the world's artificial intelligence experts to develop text and data mining tools that can help the medical community develop answers to high priority scientific questions.

+[Call for expression of interest for contribution to the Linked Open Data for Global Disaster Risk Research](https://codata.org/call-for-expression-of-interest-for-contribution-to-the-linked-open-data-for-global-disaster-risk-research/) - The global pandemic is a powerful reminder of the necessity of the international community’s intensified and sustained commitment to emergency preparedness.
+We are thus inviting experts in disaster risk reduction data and policy issues to collaborate on preparing these documents.